In Recent times, UpsInverterInfo has emerged as an online journal for power backup products and Solar products in India.

 We are 100% Made in India so we truly understand the nature of issues which may come up during or after solar installations.

 My answer to your question about subsidies is that subsidies can only be a roadblock in the growth of solar sector in India.
 Even the Government has realized this as they are now being very strict with what qualifies for subsidies.

 Subsidy only creates more paperwork and bureaucratic hurdles for the customer, solar power company and even for the Government agencies involved.

-The customers should also think about the savings that they will make with solar installations or even earn money if they go for grid-tie systems (in states where net-metering policy is in place) rather than thinking about subsidy on solar.
+[pullquote]Instead of encouraging subsidies, Government can help lower the cost of solar products such as panels, solar charge controllers, and solar inverter by reducing taxes on these products.[/pullquote] The customers should also think about the savings that they will make with solar installations or even earn money if they go for grid-tie systems (in states where net-metering policy is in place) rather than thinking about subsidy on solar.

 The rule is simple: If solar industry in India should grow then subsidies must go!

 6. Touch Screen Inverters – Android & Iphone App to monitor Performance?

 UPS Inverter Info Team: We heard that Su-kam has a government approved large R&D facility.
 Could you please share us about the ongoing projects in your R&D and upcoming product launches?